 In this step, you write a Dockerfile that builds a Docker image.
 The image contains all the dependencies the Python application requires, including Python itself.

-In your project directory, create a file named Dockerfile
+In your project directory, create a file named Dockerfile and paste the

 following: